Jasdoge/Djukebox/setup_config.md

 Now we have a PI with a lamp server.
 We have the Djukebox installed and we have added some songs.
 We have even made some fresh doge addresses just for our Djukebox.
 It's time to make some magic!

 1. Open up chromium on your pi (or whatever computer you're hosting the Djukebox off of).
-2. Enter the url: localhost/player
+2. Enter the url: 192.168.x.x/player - Replace the Xes with whatever you got from ifconfig previously in the guide.
 3. Hit F11 to set it to kiosk mode.
 4. Scan the QR code and give it a try.